coupergateway/couper-examples/sending-form/README.md

 curl -s http://localhost:8080/form | jq
 ```

-The result is simular to
+The result is similar to

 ```json
 {